ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_asp_net8/how-to-1.md

 ### Temperature Sensor Emulator
 Start by implementing the temperature sensor emulator, which simulates readings from a temperature sensor connected to an IoT device running a web service.

-To represent sensor readings, you use the SensorReading class as defined in the code snippet below.
-To implement this class, create a Sensors folder in the Arm64.HeadlessIoT solution folder, then make a new file called `SensorReading.cs`, where you place the following code:
+To represent sensor readings, you can use the `SensorReading` class as defined in the code snippet below.
+To implement this class, create a Sensors folder in the Arm64.HeadlessIoT solution folder, then make a new file called **SensorReading.cs** where you place the following code:

 ```cs
 namespace Arm64.HeadlessIoT.Sensors;